 On the Padres Fingers was reunited with former Athletics manager John McNamara.
 But McNamara, who took over the Padres in 1974, was fired 48 games into the 1977 season and replaced by Alvin Dark.
 At the time of the Fingers signing many believed that McNamara would move him into the rotation.
 This would leave the closer role to Butch Metzger, who had saved 16 games with a 2.92 ERA for the Padres in 1976 and earned the NL Rookie of the Year Award.
 McNamara surprised many by giving the closer job to Fingers and using Metzger in middle relief.

-In San Diego Fingers joined a staff anchored by 1976 Cy Young Award winner Randy Jones.
+In San Diego, Fingers joined a staff anchored by 1976 Cy Young Award winner Randy Jones.
 Jones had won 22 games for the Padres in 1976, but an arm injury in September threatened his 1977 season.
-Jones recovered in time to start the season but went a disappointing 6-12 in 27 games for the Padres.
+Jones recovered enough to start the season but went a disappointing 6-12 in 27 games for the Padres.
 Meanwhile, Fingers saved 35 games, more than half of the Padres’ 69 wins.

 In 1982 Fingers saved 29 games through late August as the Brewers led the American League East for most of the season.
 The team had really taken off when hitting coach Harvey Kuenn replaced Buck Rodgers as manager in early June.
 Rodgers’ removal had been precipitated by the team’s poor play (the Brewers were 23-24 when he was fired) along with criticism of Rodgers by several players, including Fingers.

-On September 2 the Brewers obtained right-handed pitcher Don Sutton from the Houston Astros in exchange for three prospects.
-Sutton, a future Cooperstown inductee, joined the team the next day and started the second game of a doubleheader against the Cleveland Indians.
+On August 30 the Brewers obtained right-handed pitcher Don Sutton from the Houston Astros in exchange for three prospects.
+Sutton, a future Cooperstown inductee, joined the team the next day and started the second game of a doubleheader September 2 against the Cleveland Indians.
 The Brewers lost the game, 4-2.
-The loss, however, was not the worst news the received that night.
+The loss, however, was not the worst news the team received that night.
 In the first game of the doubleheader Fingers tore a muscle in his right forearm.
 The injury kept him out of action for the remainder of the season.
 Rookie Pete Ladd replaced him as the closer, and the Brewers, without Fingers, advanced to the World Series, which they lost to the Cardinals in seven games.

-Tendonitis left Fingers sidelined for the entire 1983 season.
-He returned to form for the Brewers in 1984, saving 23 games for a team that disappointed nearly everyone by finishing 67-94, last in the American League East under manager Rene Lacheman.
+This tendonitis injury left Fingers sidelined for the entire 1983 season.
+He returned to form for the Brewers in 1984, saving 23 games for a team that disappointed nearly everyone by finishing 67-94, last in the American League East under manager Rene Lachemann.